Professional Email Signature Examples and How to Write Them

 How to present your contact information

-Whenever you create an email signature, the main foundation are the contact details.
+Whenever you create a professional email signature, the main foundation are the contact details.
 You must include a minimum of standard contact attributes that are easy to read.
 You can then enhance these with additional elements such as gender pronouns, office hours, etc.

 What contact details should be included?